dergigi/dergigi.github.io/bitcoin/resources.md

 ### Books

 Thanks to Bitcoin, my list of books to read gets longer and longer, way quicker than I could ever read them.
 The books listed below are books I can highly recommend.
 If a particular book is not listed here, it is probably because I didn't get around to read it yet.
-I aim to update this list continually.
+I hope to update this list continually as my reading progresses.

 #### Bitcoin (non-technical)